Mabdel-03/9.520-The-Geometry-of-Grok/New_Explorations/agop_experiments/analysis/README_ANALYSIS.md

 # AGOP Experiments Analysis Infrastructure

-Comprehensive analysis tools for comparing optimizer and weight decay effects on grokking across 39 completed experiments (Nanda: 20, Softmax: 19).
+Comprehensive analysis tools for comparing optimizer and weight decay effects on grokking across all completed experiments (60+ with full AGOP metrics).

 ## Overview